 Occasionally growers ask about late planting of shorter maturity Spanish peanuts or even shortest maturity Valencia peanuts particularly in Lamb, Bailey, and Hockley Cos.
 This interest has now expanded to our southern counties and companies have actively sought late-season contracts for Spanish peanuts.
-Even modest yields can still gross over \$650/acre (current Spanish price per ton), but keep in mind that input costs (irrigation, seed, fungicide, etc.) are significantly higher, which is in contrast to the goal of having low cost catch crops.
+Even modest yields can still gross over \$600/acre (approximate Spanish price per ton), but keep in mind that input costs (irrigation, seed, fungicide, etc.) are similar to full-season production thus significantly higher than other replant/late plant crops, and these higher input costs are in contrast to the goal of having low cost catch crops.